HanWenfang/syncless/trunk/README.txt

      Otherwise, the library most probably won't work with Syncless in the same process.
 Most probably either Syncless I/O will make progress, and the other library's I/O will be stalled, or the other way round.

+Q27.
+Syncless is compatible with lots of other libraries.
+Is it possible to
+     remove the compatibility features so my program which doesn't use them becomes faster?

+A27.
+The compatibility features are separated properly in the Syncless code
+     base, and they are disabled with no performance impact if not used.
+By removing those features all you'd gain is a few milliseconds of startup time because the syncless.patch and syncless.coio modules would become smaller.

+Q28.
+Does Syncless has a thread pool for wrapping blocking operations?

+A28.
+Yes, see the coio.thread_pool class and the corresponding examples in
+     examples/demo_thread_pool*.py.

+     In your production code, please try to avoid a thread pool, and revert to it if there is no other feasible solution, because the thread pool needs more memory and CPU than coroutines (tasklets), so you might lose most performance advantages of Syncless (over threads) if you use the thread pool.
+For example, please use a non-blocking MySQL client (see elsewhere in the README) instead of calling the methods of libmysqlclient in a thread pool.

+     Please note that coio.thread_pool has not been probed for performance yet.

 Links
 ~~~~~